Jigsaw-23122002/Blockchain/Readme.md

 - **Competing Chain Problem**
   <br>Suppose node A and node C simultaneously mine a block and adds the mined block into their respective blockchain.
 Now the notification is sent to the remaining nodes onto the network by the nodes A and C to change the blockchain of all the other nodes (shown in the diagram below).
   ![image](https://github.com/Jigsaw-23122002/Blockchain/blob/master/Information/11.png)
-  Let's assume that the notification sent by node A reaches node C and E and the notification sent by the node C reaches the node B. So after verifying the validity of the new block, nodes C and E adds them into their blockchain too and similarly node B will also add the new block of node C into its blockchain after verifying its validity.
+  Let's assume that the notification sent by node A reaches node E and F and the notification sent by the node C reaches the node B. So after verifying the validity of the new block, nodes E and F adds them into their blockchain too and similarly node B will also add the new block of node C into its blockchain after verifying its validity.
-  So, Node A, C and E have the same blockchain and Nodes B and C have the same blockchain (shown in the diagram below).
+  So, Node A, E and F have the same blockchain and Nodes B and C have the same blockchain (shown in the diagram below).
 Now the problem is that within the same network, there exists two different blockchains.
   ![image](https://github.com/Jigsaw-23122002/Blockchain/blob/master/Information/12.png)
   This problem is known as competing chain problem and to eliminate such difference of blockchain, a simple rule is used - _Eliminate the block having smaller length and keep the one having larger length_.

+  Now at this point of time the network will not be able to discard any of the blockchain as the length of both the blockchain is same.
+So now the network will wait for the new block being added by someone else on the network.
+Now assuming the computational power of all the nodes on the network same, the chances of blockchain contained by nodes A, E and F to get accepted is more because there are 3 nodes in their favour so chances of them mining a new block is more as compared to the nodes B and C.
+  Suppose one among the nodes A, E and F mines a new block, then the length of their blockchain will now be more and hence the entire network will contain the blockchain of A, E and F